 Antidepressants are common medications for treating eating disorders, including anorexia.
 Because many individuals who struggle with an eating disorder also experience depression or anxiety, selective serotonin reuptake inhibitors (SSRIs) may be used to treat their symptoms.

 Treating Anorexia and Co-Occurring Conditions

-Overcoming binge eating disorder or anorexia may be difficult if the patient has grown addicted to their behavior or is addicted to drugs or alcohol in addition to their eating disorder.
-According to the National Institute on Drug Abuse, an addiction is a complex brain disease in which the body develops an uncontrollable urge to engage in substance use or other destructive behaviors.
+Overcoming anorexia may be difficult if the patient is also addicted to drugs or alcohol in addition to their eating disorder.
+According to the National Institute on Drug Abuse, addiction is a complex brain disease in which the body develops an uncontrollable urge to engage in substance use or other destructive behaviors.
 In the case of anorexia, the addiction could be the behavior of purging, over-exercise, binging or obsessively counting calories.

 If you are or a loved one needs treatment for an eating disorder and a co-occurring drug or alcohol addiction, The Recovery Village can help.
 Our representatives may be able to advise you on eating disorder help and anorexia tips for recovery and guide you toward a treatment program that meets your needs.
 If you or a loved one suffers from anorexia and a drug or alcohol addiction, call The Recovery Village to speak with a representative.